 As the project deadline approaches, the AAFP Foundation expects the mentee to have shared the final draft of his or her project presentation with the mentor.
 A project scoring sheet is provided to mentors to facilitate this process and allow structured feedback for final revisions.
 An informational packet with an overview of project criteria is available to provide additional assistance for the project assessment.

-At the End of the Mentoring Period
+End of the Mentoring Period

 At the end of the 12-month mentoring period, the mentor and mentee are asked to complete a survey evaluating their experience with the mentoring portion of the Family Medicine Leads Emerging Leader Institute.
 After this point, the mentoring relationship can continue informally, so long as both parties agree.
 However, the mentoring relationship is no longer under the Family Medicine Leads Emerging Leader Institute program.